kiranbhusalusha-bit/CMPN202-Operating-Systems/week1.md

 These are some of the technical trade-offs that were taken into account when planning the initial systems:

-### Trade-off: does Headless Server or Graphical Server give us the best alternative?
+### Trade-off 1: does Headless Server or Graphical Server give us the best alternative?
 - **Security**: By eliminating a GUI, the attack surface is minimized (graphical services and dependencies are eliminated).
 - **Performance**: Liberates CPU cycles and memory that would otherwise have been expended by display managers.
 - **Usability Cost**: Makes it more dependent on CLI proficiency and distance communication expertise.